Santiago De Los Caballeros Santiago Province, Dominican Republic Travel Guide

 Choose mid-range hotels or Using airbnbs.
 Enjoy a mix of local and casual international restaurants.

-If you are looking for indulgence or savings, tailored options exist.
+If you are in search of indulgence or savings, tailored options exist.

 Santiago has different experiences depending on the time of year, from lush greens to ideal outdoor weather.

-Look at local schedules for music festivals or patron saint festivities throughout the year.
+Look at local schedules for live music festivals or the patron saint festivities throughout the year.
 These present unique insights.

-High season (Dec-Apr) sees increased tourist numbers and potentially fully booked accommodations.
+High season (Dec-Apr) sees increased number of visitors and potentially fully booked accommodations.

 The wet season (May-Nov) brings humidity and afternoon showers, plan outdoor activities accordingly.